- Oral Motor

 Lip Bloks come in three different lengths – 3⁄4” (yellow), 1⁄2” (blue), and 1⁄4” (turquoise).
 For the best results, start with the longest 3⁄4” length.
 Once the individual becomes accustomed to that length, switch to the 1⁄2”, and then finally to the 1⁄4”.
 This hierarchy slowly teaches individuals to put less and less of the straw into their mouths.
 When only 1⁄4” is inside the mouth, fluid is deposited in the front of the mouth where it is easier to manage and less likely to cause coughing or aspiration.
 With shorter lengths, you also get a better oral motor workout, as the tongue retracts more, the lips seal better, and the cheeks have more tension.
 Lip Bloks fit into most standard drinking straws (measuring approximately .25" in diameter).
 Cups and straws sold separately, or you can add compatible straws via the pull-down menu above.

-MADE in the USA out of medical grade, FDA compliant plastic that contain NO lead, phthalates, PVC, BPA, or latex.
+Made in the USA, medical grade, FDA compliant, NO lead, phthalates, PVC, BPA, or latex.

 Caution: Use of these products should be supervised at all times.